 Birth trauma occurs when a baby’s organs or tissues are damaged during a difficult delivery.
-A traumatic birth can lead to lasting medical problems in the infant, such as brachial plexus injuries, brain damage, and more.
+A traumatic birth can lead to lasting medical problems in the infant, such as nerve damage, brain damage, and more.

 When birth trauma is caused by negligence or medical malpractice, parents have the right to pursue legal compensation for their children’s injuries.
 Whether the obstetrician failed to medically intervene, used excessive force, or was otherwise responsible for the infant’s injuries, parents can file a medical malpractice claim.

 Compensation from a birth injury lawsuit can help parents pay for their child’s health care expenses, as well as any mental health treatment they may need for post-traumatic stress disorder (PTSD), postpartum or postnatal depression, or anxiety disorders caused by psychological trauma from the birth experience.